jamesnolanverran/dmap/readme.md

 - A custom error handler can be set using `dmap_set_error_handler` to handle allocation failures gracefully.

 ## Memory Management
-User can specify allocator using an init function.
+User can specify allocator using the init function.

 ## Limitations